 The industry keeps telling you to squeeze into boxes that weren’t built for your situation.
 Maybe you’re between jobs and need income while you search.
 Or perhaps you’re just tired of the endless interview loops that go nowhere.

-Your coding skills open the door to a range of career paths that don’t require full-time availability.
 Let’s explore several different career paths that value your coding foundation and can turn your existing skills into a solid source of income.

-1. AI Training
+1. AI training

 AI training pros: